 05 of 05

 Last but not least, I want to make sure to mention the cozy town of Geiranger.
-Yes, it's a rather tourist-y destination, but for a nature loving traveler the beauty of the Geirangerfjord surroundings easily trump that.
+Yes, it's a rather tourist-y destination, but for nature-loving travelers, the beauty of the Geirangerfjord surroundings easily trump that.
 If you can't stay long, consider Geiranger as a 1-2 day trip from one of the bigger cities in Norway.
 This is one of Norway's must-see destinations.